 There is a public library in every area of Manitoba.
 You can visit the nearest branch to apply for a card.
-However, it will be safer at this time to contact them first before going.
 You can fill-out the application form or allow staff to fill it out for you.
-Bring an Identification Card (ID) with your address, or an ID and a document that has your name and address on it (for example, a utility bill or government cheque) when you apply.
+Bring an identification card (ID) with your address, or an ID and a document that has your name and address on it (for example, a utility bill or government cheque) when you apply.